tsileo/blobstash/README.md

 ## Features:

-- Snapshots
 - Content addressed, files are split into blobs, and retrieved by hash
-- Incremental backups/data deduplication
+- Incremental backups/snapshots thanks to data deduplication
 - Server handles uploading/downloading blobs to/from different storage
 - Client only query the server and send blobs to it (the client take care of chunking/building blobs).
 - Read-only FUSE file system to navigate backups/snapshots